 Finding the trees in the woods

-This is my first post here so will revise this a bit over the week as I learn more bear.
-I learned most of how to put this post together using maharshi's post Learning CUDA by optimizing softmax: A worklog which is a nice graphic format with prose, functions, images and code.
-For images I'm using Imgur.
+This is my first post here.
+I learned most of how to put this post together using maharshi's post Learning CUDA by optimizing softmax: A worklog which is a nice graphic post format with prose, functions, images and code.
+Images are all from my Imgur.

-I'm using R and QGIS to understand tree health on a steep hillside.
-R and QGIS are free statistical and GIS packages respectively.
+Software is R (statistics) and QGIS to understand tree health on a steep hillside.

-My site has 2 hectares of trees (weeds and native) on an inaccessible steep broken hillside; higher up rough, boulder-strewn terraces with very steep land down slope - about 22°.
-The forest is very dense, and half hawthorn ( Crataegus monogyna), and remainder in tree fuchsia (Fuchsia excorticata), Pittosporum species, whiteywood - Alectryon excelsus and horopito - Pseudowintera colorata).
-Ultimately, I'll identify and segment the vegetation data to species level using R on the newly-available Sentinel2 L2A data. [url goes to Copernicus data platform and requires making a login] (Sentinel2 scans the planet weekly and the data enables identifying surface features including tree shapes and species) but first I need to locate the approximate tree positions which needs a filetype called a Canopy Height Model or CHM, and QGIS is most suited for making these.
+My site is in Southern New Zealand and has 2 hectares of trees (weeds and native) on an inaccessible steep broken hillside; higher up rough, boulder-strewn terraces with very steep land - about 22°.
+The forest is very dense, half hawthorn ( Crataegus monogyna), the remainder in NZ natives: tree fuchsia (Fuchsia excorticata), Pittosporum species, whiteywood - Alectryon excelsus and horopito - Pseudowintera colorata).
+Ultimately, I'll identify and segment the vegetation data to species level using R on the newly-available Sentinel2 L2A data. [url to Copernicus and requires making a login to obtain data - which is free] (Sentinel2 scans the planet weekly (at a minimum pixel size of 10metres) and the data enables identifying surface features and species) but first I need to locate the approximate tree positions which needs a filetype called a Canopy Height Model or CHM, and QGIS is most suited for making these.

-First I want to determine tree cover and openings (and then verify on site), get an idea of tree canopy height and tree positions and number, and view terrain variability.
+First I want to determine tree cover and openings (and then verify on site), get an idea of tree canopy height, tree positions and number, and virtualise terrain variability.
 I also want to see how close my model matches reality using this data.
 Later I'll see if tree form and health vary with the rocky surface - and if that's a real effect, and that will help me manage the site better.

 Visual outline of process, at left the elevation model, centre the canopy height model, and at right the red points in the image represent the centres of the tree canopies.